 I. GENERAL RULES AND CONDITIONS

-b) Your film must be a genre flick (more precisely: horror, thriller or sci-fy).
+a) Your film must be a genre flick (more precisely: horror, thriller or sci-fi).

-c) We only screen feature films (no documentaries).
+b) We only screen fictional films (no documentaries).

-e) Submitted films should have been produced within the last four years.
+d) Submitted films should have been produced within the last two years.

-f) Films must not have publicly screened in Germany (except festival screenings).
+e) Films must not have been publicly screened in Germany previously.

-I) As for the screening itself the movie should be available as BluRay or DCP.
+h) As for the screening itself the movie should be available as BluRay, HD-Video-File or DCP.

 Please note that submissions which are going against these simple rules will be rejected automatically.

-c) By the end of August, every film should have been either accepted or rejected.
+d) By the end of February, every film should have been either accepted or rejected.
 In any case, you will hear back from us.

 We are looking forward to get your movie submitted!